tiqi-group/icon/README.md

 The design of the software is laid out in PlantUML diagrams located in the [`docs/plantuml_diagrams`](./docs/plantuml_diagrams) directory.

+## Acknowledgements

+This work was funded by the [ETH Zurich-PSI Quantum Computing Hub](https://www.psi.ch/en/lnq/qchub).

 ## License

 `icon` is licensed under the [MIT License](./LICENSE).